cmotc/old_tox_wiki/Coding-Style.md

 Generally, you want your comments to tell WHAT your code does, not HOW.
-Also, try to avoid putting comments inside a function body: if the function is so complex that you need to separately comment parts of it, you should probably go back to chapter 6 for a while.
+Also, try to avoid putting comments inside a function body: if the function is so complex that you need to separately comment parts of it, you should probably go back to ###Chapter 6 for a while.
 You can make small comments to note or warn about something particularly clever (or ugly), but try to avoid excess.
 Instead, put the comments at the head of the function, telling people what it does, and possibly WHY it does it.

-When commenting the kernel API functions, please use the kernel-doc format.
-See the files Documentation/kernel-doc-nano-HOWTO.txt and scripts/kernel-doc
-for details.

-Linux style for comments is the C89 "/* ... */" style.
+The style for comments is the C89 "/* ... */" style.
 Don't use C99-style "// ..." comments.

 The preferred style for long (multi-line) comments is:

     /*
      * This is the preferred style for multi-line
-         * comments in the Linux kernel source code.
+     * comments in the Project Tox source code.
      * Please use it consistently.
      *
      * Description:  A column of asterisks on the left side,
      * with beginning and ending almost-blank lines.
      */

-For files in net/ and drivers/net/ the preferred style for long (multi-line) comments is a little different.

-        /* The preferred comment style for files in net/ and drivers/net
-         * looks like this.
-         *
-         * It is nearly the same as the generally preferred comment style,
-         * but there is no initial almost-blank line.
-         */

 It's also important to comment data, whether they are basic types or derived types.
 To this end, use just one data declaration per line (no commas for multiple data declarations).
 This leaves you room for a small comment on each item, explaining its use.

-                Chapter 9: Data structures
+###Chapter 8: Data structures

 Data structures that have visibility outside the single-threaded environment they are created and destroyed in should always have reference counts.
-In the kernel, garbage collection doesn't exist (and outside the kernel garbage collection is slow and inefficient), which means that you absolutely _have_ to reference count all your uses.
+Garbage collection is slow and inefficient, which means that you absolutely _have_ to reference count all your uses.

 Reference counting means that you can avoid locking, and allows multiple